GOT A LAZY FLUSHING TOILET: Discover Causes & Solutions Right Here

 Stickers like this look impressive, but they’re no substitute for independent performance testing.
 Do your research before you buy.

-For a long time even some so-called new low-flow toilets still used a whopping 13 litres or 3 1/2 gallons per flush, and they didn’t even work very well.
+For a many years, even some so-called new low-flow toilets still used a whopping 13 litres or 3 1/2 gallons per flush, and they didn’t even flush all that cleanly.
 You need to make your buying decisions based on unbiased information, not sales brochures.
 When I replaced two lazy flushers in my own home back in the 1990s, I consulted the findings of a Canadian research firm called Veritec.
 They’re world leaders in toilet testing, and their findings highlight some extremely effective models.

 You can check out the latest version of the Veritec toilet report for free.
 To be considered acceptable, a toilet needs to be able to flush 250 grams of solid waste cleanly in their tests.
 The best models in the Veritec report can flush more than 1000 grams of “test media” in one go.
 Based on Veritec findings, I chose and installed two TOTO Drake toilets.
 They’ve worked very well for more than 25 years using only 6 litres or 1 1/2 gallons of water per flush.
 They’ve suffered only the occasional plug-up which is saying a lot when you’re raising a house full of big-eating teenage boys.